pchliu/Synthesizability/README.md

 /Molecule.one/Attributes - Molecular weight, QED of the molecules.
 Calculated using rdkit.

-<b>/MPNN_model</b> - the best performing Chemprop model to date for regression (0-10), binary classification, and binary classification with corrected synthesizability. --args.json specifies the tuned hyperparameters, --results.log specifies the performance, --verbose.log logs the training information.
+<b>/MPNN_model</b> - the best performing Chemprop model to date for regression (0-10), binary classification, and binary classification with corrected synthesizability.
+Model_0 for unexploratory search, Model_1 for exploratory search in small building block environment, Model_2 for exploratory search in building block + chemdesign environments. --args.json specifies the tuned hyperparameters, --results.log specifies the performance, --verbose.log logs the training information.

 To train models, see args.py in chemprop:
 ```